carp-lang/Carp/README.md

     (SDLApp.run-with-callbacks &app SDLApp.quit-on-esc tick draw state)))
 ```

-For instructions on how to run this code, see [this document](docs/HowToRunCode.md).
+For instructions on how to run Carp code, see [this document](docs/HowToRunCode.md).

 For more examples, check out the [examples](examples) directory.

 ### Language Designer & Lead Developer